 As part of the Group's strategic development, the Group is committed to supporting social participation and contribution, and to nurture the corporate culture and practices of corporate citizen in its daily operation.
 The Group aims to promote the stability of society, and support the underprivileged on rehabilitation to improve their quality of life.
 The Group also hopes to foster employees' sense of social responsibility, encouraging employees to participate in social welfare activities during their work and leisure time to make greater contributions to the community.
 The Group would embrace the human capital into the social management strategies to sustain its corporate social responsibility as part of the strategic development of the Group.
-The Group has been integrating its goal of creating a caring society with the local communities by participating in different social services, focusing on youth education, providing care for the elderly and vulnerable groups, etc. During the year ended 31 August 2022, our total amount of donation was HK\$397,400.
-In recognition of our efforts, we have been awarded the "Caring Company 2021/2022" by The Hong Kong Council of Social Service.
+The Group has been integrating its goal of creating a caring society with the local communities by participating in different social services, focusing on youth education, providing care for the elderly and vulnerable groups, etc. During the Reporting Year, our total amount of donation was HK\$724,000.